Martyanovst/differential-games-rl/README.md

 # This repository is the official implementation of "Continuous Deep Q-Learning in Optimal Control Problems: Normalized Advantage Functions Analysis"

-It currently includes code and models for some optimal control tasks:
+It currently includes code and models for the following optimal control problems:

 - Target Problem
 - Van der Pol oscillator
 - Pendulum
 - Dubins Car

-> You can find algorithms and tasks theoretical description in the paper.
+> You can find the theoretical description of algorithms and problems in the paper.
  ## Requirements

  For training and evaluating described models, you will need python 3.6.